What do college basketball coaches look for in recruits?

 #1 Toughness/Competitiveness/Playing Hard/Motor

 If you re-read above, you’ll notice that every coach said some version of this.
-Playing basketball is not easy, so college coaches need kids that are going to be tough, competitive, will play as hard as possible, and have a high motor.
+Playing basketball is not easy, high level basketball is very athletic and physical.
+College coaches need kids that are going to be tough, competitive, will play as hard as possible, and have a high motor.
 And the great thing about this is this is something all players have 100% control over!

 #2 Skill Set